SCons/scons/testing/framework/test-framework.rst

    Imports the main infrastructure for SCons tests.
 This is normally the only part of the infrastructure that needs importing.
-   If you need Python standard library modules in your code, the conventio it to import those before the framework.
+   If you need Python standard library modules in your code, the convention it to import those before the framework.

 ``test = TestSCons.TestSCons()``
    Initializes an object for testing.
 A fair amount happens under